Bobby Mackey's Music World: Folklore

-Promoted in popular culture as "the most haunted night club in America", Mackey claims the site was originally used as a slaughterhouse in the early 19th century and later torn down for construction of a roadhouse that took on various names, such as The Brisbane, until he purchased it in 1978.
-Various urban legends and modern folklore claim that the site features a "gateway to hell" and is haunted by spirits including Pearl Bryan, whose corpse was found in a field 2.5 miles from the site in Fort Thomas, Kentucky.
-Other legends claim Bryan's murderers were Satanists who cursed the location and vowed to haunt everyone involved in prosecuting the case.
-There is also a legend that claims a pregnant dancer named "Johanna" committed suicide with poison in the 1940s after her father murdered her lover, a singer at the club, by hanging him in the dressing room.
+Promoted in popular culture as "the most haunted nightclub in America", Bobby Mackey's Music World has been associated with several urban legends and paranormal claims.
+Mackey has stated that the site was originally occupied as a slaughterhouse before a roadhouse was constructed there and was operated under various names including The Brisbane.
+Mackey purchased the property in 1978.
+Local legends describe the site as a "gateway to hell" and claim that it is haunted by several spirits including Pearl Bryan, whose body was found approximately 2.5 miles from the site in Fort Thomas, Kentucky.
+One legend claims that Bryan's murderers were Satanists who cursed the location and those involved in their prosecution.
+Another concerns a pregnant dancer named "Johanna" who has said to have died by suicide in the 1940s after her father murdered her lover, reportedly a singer at the club.

-Investigations have failed to find public records of any such events, and research into property records, newspapers, and court files has failed to substantiate claims made regarding the history of the location.
-No connection between Bobby Mackey's and the Pearl Bryan murder has ever been established.
-According to science writer Sharon A. Hill, the nightclub is often publicized with tales of murders, curses, and hauntings, however "the current circulated legend has obviously enhanced and accrued additional details in the retelling over some 30+ years".
-Hill states that claims of supernatural activity and a "portal to hell" are completely unsubstantiated.
+Investigation of property records, newspapers, and court files have found no evidence substantiating the legends associated with the site, and no connection between Bobby Mackey's Music World and the murder of Pearl Bryan has been established.
+Science writer Sharon A. Hill has noted that stories surrounding the nightclub have accumulated additional details through repeated retellings over several decades.
+Hill describes claims of supernatural activity and a "portal to hell" as unsubstantiated.

 Haunting rumors and claims about Pearl Bryan are promoted in books such as Hell's Gate by Doug Hensley.
 Author Andrew Young speculates that such legends about Bryan are "a way to cope with the gruesome details of her death".
 According to the Campbell County Historical and Genealogical Society, the story of the murder of Pearl Bryan is continually exploited, and it is "highly unlikely" that her ghost haunts Bobby Mackey's Music World.
-Northern Kentucky Tribune reporter Ryan Clark investigated the rumors and took the $35 two-hour tour on two occasions, concluding, "there was nothing that happened on our tour that would indicate that Bobby Mackey’s was haunted".
+Northern Kentucky Tribune reporter Ryan Clark investigated the rumors and took the $35 two-hour tour on two occasions, concluding, "there was nothing that happened on our tour that would indicate that Bobby Mackey's was haunted".